 Similar to the symptoms of sensorineural hearing loss, conductive hearing loss will cause a reduced ability to hear sound, but not clarity.
 Often, a sensation of fullness or "plugged" ears is experienced along with tinnitus.
 If an infection is present, pain or drainage may also accompany the hearing loss.

 Many causes of conductive hearing loss are treatable to the extent that hearing loss can either be significantly reduced or reversed all together.
-Treatment can include removal of excess earwax, prescription of antibiotics for infection, or surgery by an otolaryngologist (ear, nose and throat doctor).
+Treatment can include removal of excess earwax, prescription of antibiotics for infection, or surgery by an ear, nose and throat doctor (ENT).
 For any residual hearing loss that cannot be reversed, the use of a hearing aid is often effective.
 Bone-anchored hearing systems also may be a good option.

 Mixed hearing loss

-Mixed hearing loss refers to the presence of both sensorineural and conductive hearing loss and occurs in the inner ear and/or auditory nervous system and the outer and/or middle ear.
+Mixed hearing loss refers to the presence of both sensorineural and conductive hearing loss.
+It occurs in the inner ear and/or auditory nervous system and the outer and/or middle ear.

 Mixed hearing loss is caused by a combination of conditions leading to sensorineural and conductive hearing loss.
 For example, a person with age-related sensorineural hearing loss with earwax blockage, or a person with noise-induced sensorineural hearing loss with an ear infection.